MTZimmermann/RITAN/README.md

 # RITAN
 RITAN is an R package for Rapid Integration of Term Annotation and Network resources.

-RITAN brings together multiple resources to help answer two questions:
+RITAN brings together multiple resources, primarily to help answer two questions:

 1. "What functions are achieved by this group of genes?"
 2. "How do these genes work together to achieve that function?"